mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 `predictor.get_model_data(model_name='model_name')`

-Returns all the data we have about a given model, this is a rather complex python dictionary meant to be interpreted by the Scout GUI, we recommend looking at the training logs mindsdb gives to see some of these insight in an easy to read format.
+Returns all the data we have about a given model, this is a rather complex python dictionary meant to be interpreted by the Scout GUI, we recommend looking at the training logs mindsdb_native gives to see some of these insight in an easy to read format.

 * model_name -- Required argument, the name of the model to return data about.